Ahsome/NIMA-Notes/Med Notes/Diseases/Haem/Anaemia.md

 	- Endoscopy, colonoscopy, capsule – cancer?
 Angioectasia?
 Peptic ulcer?
 H. pylori?
 Dieulafoy’s lesion?
 Is there an obvious source of bleeding?
 	- ASK ABOUT MELENA?
 Haematemesis?
 PR bleeding?
 -   Stool testing – faecal occult blood (FOB)
 -  Coeliac disease screen – can be a cause of GIT bleeding and malabsorption.
+- Crohn's disease screen

 | Key Tests                                   | Result                                                                                                                  | Explanation                                                                                             |
 | ------------------------------------------- | ----------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------- |